Link Search Menu Expand Document

 Characters with Intangibility and Invisibility can use them as the same ability, activating and paying for both as if they were one Trait.

 Generally this ability takes an action to activate, costs 1 FP per turn, and can't be used under serious stress (such as during combat).
-Each turn after the first requires more FP and a Steady check, requiring a Grade of Success for each turn that's already passed.
-If you fail, you become Dazed for 1 turn.

-If you otherwise take damage or become Dazed or Stunned, you become tangible immediately.
+If you otherwise take damage, or become Dazed or Stunned, you become tangible immediately.

 Invisibility

-A character with Invisibility can become visible or invisible as an action.
 While invisible they are virtually undetectable, effectively making them Secure, though certain methods may reveal their presence.

 This invisibility can usually be shared with another target, too, though in this case neither character can move or act while invisible.